antistatique/esti-mate/README.md

 ## Contribution

-You can install the NPM module if you want a fully working linter environment by doing :
+You must install the NPM module for a fully working linter environment and the `web-ext` CLI by doing :

 ```bash
 $ yarn